masyago/my-first-repository/README.md

 # README #

-Update from a remote repository (https://github.com/masyago/my-first-repository/)
+Update from a remote repository without fetch